-How many different types of auctions are there, you ask?
-MANY.
+How many different types of auctions are there, MANY.

 The man with the most gold does win.